 Conquer the largest urban State park in the North America!
 6,200 Feet of Climbing-single track technical terrain.
-Marathon Trail Run & Half Marathon Trail Run
+51K Trail Run & Half Marathon Trail Run

 Although El Paso is not quite situated on the bayou, it doesn’t stop the revelers from shouting, “Laissez les bons temps rouler!”
 (Let the good times roll.)
 The Mardi Gras celebration in Kern Place on Fat Tuesday is a hallowed tradition.
 Get showered with beads while enjoying good food, live outdoor music, and drink specials.

 The weekend event hosts various Adventure Films, Slide Shows, New Boulder Problems and Famous Classics at our annual competition, Live Music, a Paintball Shoot-Out, a Mechanical Bull, and Clinics!
 Come claim your prize at the podium and win a raffle that will go to benefit The Access Fund.

 The Annual Michelob Ultra El Paso Marathon and Good Time Stores Half Marathon tours through a challenging El Paso route.
 Staged in historic downtown El Paso, the route continues through the neighborhoods of Kern Place and on alongside the Rio Grande and the Mexican Border .
 With perfect spring running weather and excitement every mile, this marathon is not to be missed!